Easter Retreat April 3-12, 2026

 We have changed our retreat cancellation policy and fees to mitigate the effects of late cancellations as of 8/1/24.

-• $50 fee for cancellations at least eight weeks prior to opening day
+- $50 fee for cancellations at least eight weeks prior to opening day (Before Feb 2, 2026)

-• $200 fee for cancellations eight to four weeks before opening day
+- $200 fee for cancellations eight to four weeks before opening day (Between Feb 2 and March 2 , 2026)

-• Full payment of registration due four weeks before opening day
+- Full payment of registration due six weeks before opening day (March 17, 2026)

-The retreat is administered and staffed entirely by volunteers for the TWIM Foundation and Tranquil Wisdom Insight Meditation, a Non-profit 501c3 tax exempt organization.
+- The retreat is administered and staffed entirely by volunteers for the TWIM Network—Tranquil Wisdom Insight Meditation, a Non-profit 501c3 tax exempt organization.

 Travel by Air